prefrontal-panda/AbsenceEpilepsy_Experiment/README.md

 For this experiment, the Genetic Absence Epilepsy Rats from Strasbourg (GAERS) and their Non-Epileptic Control (NEC) counterparts are included.

 Time points include:
 (i) 3 weeks - before seizure development,
 (ii) 7 weeks - when seizures have just begun to develop, and (iii) 16 weeks - when seizures have fully developed

+At the terminal endpoints of each time point, the somatosensory cortex (Scx) and thalamus were collected and profiled.